mcneilsimon/Trivia-Game/README.md

 An app that taught me how to use the concepts below.
-This game doesn't make sense score wise, as it doesn't check when you select true or false if you are correct.The sole purpose of this application was just to learn the techniques mentioned below.
+This game doesn't make sense score wise, as it doesn't check when you select true or false if you are correct.
+The sole purpose of this application was just to learn the techniques mentioned beneath.

 - Design your app's UI (user interface) using the Storyboard
 - IBOutlet and IBAction